nawka12/AiChanBot/README.md

 - Saving user's conversation separately so you can chat about something while your friend chat about something else without confusing the bot.
 - Showing how much token is used
 - Showing calculated cost of the API request.
-- Whitelist using user ID, **NOT** Discord tag.
-(Because you pay for the API, I think this is a good thing to have a little protection preventing random people from using the bot).
-- Using SearXNG to grab results from the web! (~basically a cheap copy of Copilot~)
+- Using SearXNG to grab results from the web!

 ## Some disclaimers
 - I expect you can set up Discord bot properly at https://discord.com/developers/applications.
 I will not respond to any issue with setting up the bot.